 Psalm 30:10-12

 Why do we sing to God?
-The psalmist says that he sings to Him because God has changed his lament in dance and removed his sadness and turned it into joy.
-O beloved brothers, we can sing in the same way, since God is the one who in the midst of our pain makes us smile, and be completely at peace.
+The psalmist makes it clear: he sings because God has changed his lament into dancing and removed his sorrow, turning it into joy.
+O beloved brothers, we too can sing in the same way, for it is God who, in the midst of our pain, gives us peace, restores our hearts, and causes us to rejoice again.

-Our praise, therefore, is not rooted only in moments of abundance, but also in the memory of what God has already done for us.
-When we remember how He lifted us from despair, how He healed our hearts, and how He gave us peace when everything seemed lost, praise flows naturally from our lips.
+Our praise, therefore, is not rooted only in moments of abundance, but also in remembrance.
+When we remember what God has already done for us—how He lifted us from despair, healed our wounds, and gave us peace when everything seemed lost—praise flows naturally from our lips.

-Oh glory of the heights, oh my glory, oh God of my soul, we thank you, for your love which is perpetual, for your grace which has no limits, for your mercy, yes, for that mercy you have had for with us.
+Oh glory of the heights, oh my glory, oh God of my soul, we thank You for Your everlasting love, for Your grace without limits, for Your mercy—yes, for that mercy You have shown toward us.
+Every act of compassion from God is a reason to worship Him.

-And for all that God has done for us we will not be silent, but we will say like this psalm: “O Lord my God, I will give thanks unto thee for ever”.
+And for all that God has done for us, we will not be silent.
+Instead, we will declare as the psalmist did: “O Lord my God, I will give thanks unto thee forever.”
+This is the response of a transformed heart—one that has experienced grace and cannot remain quiet about it.